 If you’ll forgive a somewhat crude analogy, there’s a well-known story of parents catching their teenager smoking.
 Instead of taking the cigarettes away, the parents say, “So you want to smoke cigarettes, do you?
 Well now we’re going to make you go through the entire pack!”
 The parental logic here is that the teenager would get so sick that he or she would never want another cigarette again!

-While I do not recommend this method for parenting teenagers… it works as an analogy because this is essentially what God (the parent) does to Pharaoh (the teen): God says, “So you refuse to let my people go?
-Ok, then I’m going to reinforce your stubborn will and watch you go through an entire pack of plagues”!
+While I don’t recommend this method for parenting teenagers, it works as an analogy because this is essentially what God does to Pharaoh: God says, “So you refuse to let my people go?
+Ok, then I’m going to reinforce your stubborn will and watch you go through an entire pack of plagues.”
 The Lord doesn’t take away Pharaoh’s free will when he refuses to let the people go; rather, God reinforces or strengthens that will.